sonelrubin/dynamics-365-contact-center/contact-center/administer/configure-salesforce-connector.md

 # Configure the connector for Salesforce

 The connector for Salesforce in Dynamics 365 Contact Center allows organizations to engage with customers using omnichannel capabilities while keeping their investments in non-Microsoft CRM solutions.

 The omnichannel add-in uses data connectors to work with non-Microsoft CRM solutions.
-These connectors help bring the contacts and accounts data from Salesforce into Dataverse.
+The connector for Salesforce helps bring the contacts and accounts data from Salesforce into Dataverse.

 ## Prerequisites